 Even though they knew that according to God’s righteous decree, those who do such things are worthy of death, it did not matter to them.
 They not only continued to do these things, but also approved and even encouraged those who practiced them.

-(Adapted from Romans 1)
+(My adaption of Paul’s words from Romans 1)

 Unborn babies were sacrificed to the gods of convenience and self-centeredness.
 People were told to pray for the ills of the land, but few knew to whom they should pray.
 So mostly they simply “observed a moment of silence,” so no one would be offended.